 Traditional Appalachian adage

 As we have discussed, in the Medieval authority was everything, and people were actively discouraged from independent thought.
 In medicine, one of the undisputed – and indisputable – authorities was the Greek physician, Galen of Pergamon.He was also the first recorded sports physician, treating the Roman gladiators.
 Galen by himself produced almost half of all surviving ancient Greek texts; it is believed that he employed as many as 20 scribes simultaneously to record his investigations and opinions, and that he authored over 10M published words, the equivalent of about 100-200 modern books.

-In the Renaissance, as physicians began dissections on human cadavers,2)When I was in a summer program at the University of Montpellier in France, we were told that Montpellier was the first medical school to officially perform human dissection.
-They gained the distinction when rumor reached the school that the University of Bologna had begun the practice.
-Montpellier raced to catch up, only to later discover that the rumor had been false.
-I have never verified that story, but it suggests that Renaissance physicians were feeling a growing need to investigate the true structure of the body. the standard reference on human anatomy was Galen’s De Anatomicis Administrationibus.
+In the Renaissance, as physicians began dissections on human cadavers,When I was in a summer program at the University of Montpellier in France, we were told that Montpellier was the first medical school to officially perform human dissection.
+They gained the … Continue reading the standard reference on human anatomy was Galen’s De Anatomicis Administrationibus.
 That caused a problem; Galen never dissected human cadavers.
 His work focused on the dissection of apes, which he pointed out were similar enough to understand general principles.

 So the modern reader will be surprised to find that when, in the 16th century, Andreas Vesalius started pointing out that the human cadavers really didn’t match Galen’s texts all that well, there was a furious academic outcry and a vicious backlash.
 Not against Galen, mind you.

 Thousands of university students and faculty were dissecting cadavers, and they were all reading Galen.
 So why was it that only one of them, Vesalius, actually looked with his own eyes, and actually thought about the reality right in front of him?